 Otten runs in support of limited government, focusing on growing jobs, protecting family values, defending the 2nd Amendment, and supporting the community.

 “We must promote real economic development by keeping taxes low and reducing government over-regulation,” Otten said.
 “South Dakotans expect small, responsible and open government.
 That’s what I ran on, and that’s what I work hard for in Pierre.”

 Otten has over 29 years of small business experience, both as an employee and as a business owner.
 He has been active in the home building industry since 1975 and is an associate member of the Remodeling Council and the Homebuilders Association.

-Otten is active in the community, where he and his wife Betty attend Abiding Savior Lutheran Church and support Mission Haiti and World Vision.
+Otten is active in the community, where he and his wife Betty attend Abiding Savior Lutheran Church and support the Alpha Center, Mission Haiti and World Vision.
 Ernie spent many years ministering to inmates at the local prison, and also serves as a Precinct Committeeman and State Central Committeeman with the Lincoln County Republican Party.

 “As a small-businessman, I’ve seen firsthand the serious problems caused by big-government policies like ObamaCare,” Otten said.
 “We must also stand firm for strong family values, for the right to life, and for traditional marriage.
 South Dakota enjoys a proud heritage of hunting and responsible firearms ownership.
 I will continue to stand up for citizen self-defense and will work to preserve the 2nd Amendment.”

 First Term Accomplishments: